aleksgorbenko/dotfiles/README.md

 ## My additions

+- **GPG and `git secret`**
+  - Can automatically generate a GPG key and upload it to the public key servers
+  - Using `addDotfilesUser` will fetch the given key from the same public key servers and then add the users public key to this repository, automatically re-encrypting all of the secret files.

 - **VSCode**
   - Will link `~/.vscode.conf.symlink` to  `~/Library/Application Support/Code/User` keeping them in sync with this directory automatically
   - Will backup any installed extensions to the `vscode/extensions` file